Search for pairs of muons with small displacements in $pp$ collisions at $\sqrt{s} = 13$ TeV with the ATLAS detector: Data and simulated event samples

 \section{Data and simulated event samples}

 The data set used in this analysis was collected by the ATLAS detector in \pp\ collisions provided by the LHC during Run~2 from 2015 to 2018.
 The beams collided at a centre-of-mass energy of $\sqrt{s} = 13$~\TeV\ and with a minimum separation of 25~ns between consecutive proton bunch crossings.
 The average number $\langle \mu \rangle$ of additional \pp\ interactions per bunch crossing (pile-up) ranged from 14 in 2015 to about 38 in 2017--2018.
 After data-quality requirements~\cite{DAPR-2018-01}, applied to ensure that all parts of the detector were operational during data-taking, the data sample amounts to a total integrated luminosity of $139~\ifb$.
-Candidate events were selected by a di-muon trigger~\cite{ATLAS:2016wtr,TRIG-2018-01}, where the trigger has no explicit selection cuts on the transverse impact parameter, \dzero.
+Candidate events were selected by a di-muon trigger~\cite{TRIG-2016-01,TRIG-2018-01}, where the trigger has no explicit selection cuts on the transverse impact parameter of the muon's track with respect to the beam line, \dzero.

 To evaluate signal sensitivity, Monte Carlo (MC) events in a simplified GMSB SUSY model were simulated with up to two additional partons at leading order using \MGMCatNLOV{v2.6.1}~\cite{Alwall:2014hca} with the \nnpdftwo parton distribution function (PDF) set~\cite{Ball:2012cx}, and interfaced to \PYTHIAV{8.230}~\cite{Sjostrand:2006za} using the A14 set of tuned parameters~\cite{ATL-PHYS-PUB-2014-021}.
 The smuon decay was simulated using $\GEANT$~\cite{Agostinelli:2002hh}.
 The impact of multiple interactions in the same and neighbouring bunch crossings (pileup) was modeled by overlaying each hard-scattering event with simulated minimum-bias events generated with \PYTHIAV{8.210}~\cite{Sjostrand:2006za} using the A3 tune~\cite{ATL-PHYS-PUB-2016-017} and \nnpdftwo PDF set~\cite{Ball:2012cx}.
 Signal cross sections were calculated at next-to-leading order in $\alpha_\text{s}$, with soft-gluon emission effects added at next-to-leading-logarithm accuracy ~\cite{Beenakker:1999xh,Debove:2010kf,Fuks:2012qx,Fuks:2013vua,Fiaschi:2018hgm}.
 The nominal cross section and uncertainty were taken from an envelope of predictions using different PDF sets and factorization and renormalization scales~\cite{Borschensky:2014cia}.
 The simplified model used for interpretation gives a cross section of $5.4_{- 0.2}^{+0.1}$~pb for a $\tilde{\mu}$ with mass $50~\GeV$ and $0.1 \pm 0.05$~fb for a $\tilde{\mu}$ with mass $700~\GeV$, where the cross section assumes degenerate left- and right-handed smuons.
 Simulated events were generated for $\tilde{\mu}$ masses ranging from 50--700~\GeV\ and lifetimes of 0.1ps, 1 ps, 10 ps, and 100 ps.